TampereTC/IOT-Rally-2016-MQTT/Description.md

 ###Technology:

 This robot is a Genuine IOT device.
 Internet access is based on the ESP8266 Wifi-bridge chipset.
 Communication with the cloud server takes place via a bi-directional MQTT protocol.
-The robot is act as MQTT client and MQTT broker is located to the cloud server by publishing sensor data to the cloud and subscribing control commands from MQTT broker.
+The robot is act as MQTT client and MQTT broker is located to the cloud server by publishing a sensor data to the cloud location and also subscribing control commands from MQTT broker.

 ![alt tag] (http://www.ibm.com/developerworks/cloud/library/cl-mqtt-bluemix-iot-node-red-app/image001.png)